samanesayyar/samanesayyar/README.md

 <h1>💫 About Me:</h1>
 <img align="right" width="340" src="https://raw.githubusercontent.com/samanesayyar/samanesayyar/main/.github/workflows/as2.gif" />
 <p>
-Have you not heard?
-The LORD is the everlasting God, the Creator of the ends of the earth.
-He will not grow tired or weary, and his understanding no one can fathom.
-He gives strength to the weary and increases the power of the weak.

-Well I possess the powerfull knowledge of AI, AI is beautiful and the art of using it is more beautiful.
 My working fields are ML, Deep Learning, Vision and PR.
 I recently working more on robust vision Applications.

-Together, let's shape a AI landscape that radiates with wonder and awe!

 <img align="right" width="340" src="https://raw.githubusercontent.com/samanesayyar/samanesayyar/main/.github/workflows/cs2.gif" />
 <p>